minhduc29/E-Teams/README.md

 #### To-Do
 - Like normal to-do apps.
 This is where you can take note and make to-do list.

-- Click the ADD TO-DO button and create your to-do list.
+- Input task and press **ENTER** or click *ADD* button to create your to-do.

-- The length of your to-do must be more than 1 character.
+- To-do must have value, not blank space.

-- You can delete your to-do list after that if you want by clicking the X button.
+- You can delete your to-do list after that if you want by clicking the *X* button.
 ---
 #### Chat Room
 - Like normal chat apps.
 This is where you can create chat room and send messages.

-- Click the CREATE CHAT ROOM button and create your own chat room.
+- Input chat room name and click *CREATE* button to create your chat room.

-- The length of your room name must be at least 1 character and room name must be unique.
+- Chat room name must be valid like to-do.

-- You can add members to your chat room.
+- You can add members to your chat room by email.

-- Only members of the chat room can see it.

 - Then just simply send your messages to your groups.
 ---